 Internet: Lowercase "internet."

-Idaho Central Credit Union Arena: The proposed basketball arena to be built north of the ASUI-Kibbie Activity Center.
+Idaho Central Credit Union Arena: The basketball arena to be built north of the ASUI-Kibbie Activity Center.
 Naming rights are owned by Idaho Central Credit Union.

 - ICCU Arena is acceptable on second reference.